 Sciatic Nerve Basic Anatomy

 Sciatic nerve is formed from L4 to S3 nerve root.
-The symptoms may originated from lesion of one or more than one nerve roots.
-Symptoms of sciatica may arise from any irritation at the nerve root, sacral plexus, nerve trunk, or its peripheral nerve branches.
+The symptoms may originated from any lesions of one or more than one nerve roots.
+Symptoms of sciatica may arise from any irritation at either site, including the nerve root, sacral plexus, nerve trunk, or its peripheral nerve branches.
+As the sciatic nerve is reponsible for both sensation and muscle control of leg, symptoms of sciatica variate from leg pain, cramping, sensation abnormality or muscles weakness.
+And therefore, details of symptoms, physical examination and diagnostic imaging would also be considered for making diagnosis of sciatica, understanding source of compression and making valid prognosis.

 Sciatica Main Sources